pcbvalues/pcbvalues.github.io/README.md

     ]
 }
 ```
-A successful submition will return a json containing `{"success":true}`, an invalid score or an error submitting the score will return an HTTP error code with the text `{"success":false,"error":"your error message"}`.
+A successful submition will return a json containing `{"success":true}`, an invalid score or an error submitting the score will return an HTTP error code with the text `{"status": 500, "message": "your error message"}`.

 ## Who worked on this test?